Revolvur/eng103a_DevOps/S3/README.md

 **AWS S3 has various storage classes:**
 - Standard - Access data at anytime (higher cost)
-- Glacial - For infrequent data access (cheaper the longer you keep the data retrieval on)
+- Glacial - For infrequent data access (cheaper), ideal for long term storage and can only be accessed from time to time.

 **CRUD: Create/Read/Update/Delete:**
 - A CRUD application performs all these functions